 Diced Tomatoes.
 Diced tomatoes work well as an addition to pasta, soups, and a quick chili.
 They are always good to have on hand for a crockpot meal, too.

 Pasta Sauce.
-For me, this is probably in my top 5 frugal pantry staples.
-Using pasta sauce for so many things – and not only for pasta.
+Pasta sauce is one of my top 5 frugal pantry staples.
+We use it for so many things – and not only for pasta.
 We pour it over meats like chicken and meatloaf.
 We make soup and chili with it, too.
 I always have quite a few jars in my pantry stockpile.

 Nut Butters.
 Peanut, almond, or cashew.
+You can turn any dinner into Thai food with a bit of peanut butter.
+Make muffins, toast, and cookies with any of these.
+Or, grab a spoonful for a quick dose of protein in the afternoon!
 Whatever your preference is, have some in the cupboard.
-You can turn any dinner into Thai food with a little peanut butter.
-Make muffins, toast, cookies with any of these.
-Or, grab a spoonful for a quick dose of protein in the afternoon!

 Hot Sauce.
-This is my favorite condiment.
+Hot sauce is my favorite condiment.
 I love hot sauce on so many things.
 On eggs with feta cheese or macaroni and cheese.
 I like it on steak and chicken.
-I also like to throw a dash into my soups, stews, and chilis.
+I also want to add a dash to my soups, stews, and chilis.
 Like spices, it adds a little something extra.

 Vinegar.
-Chose your flavor or pick a bunch.
-White vinegar is excellent for cleaning, and apple cider vinegar has so many health benefits.
+Chose your vinegar flavor; white vinegar is excellent for cleaning, and apple cider vinegar has so many health benefits.
 You can use it for salad dressings, marinades, and many other recipes.
 It is also a great meat tenderizer.

 Mustard.
-Not only the perfect pairing to your hot dog, but mustard is also used in so many other recipes.
+Not only the perfect pairing for your hot dog, but mustard is also used in so many other recipes.
 I like it in potato salad and macaroni and cheese.
-Of course, also to make honey mustard salad dressing and an excellent topping for pork roast.
+Of course, make honey mustard salad dressing and an excellent topping for pork roast.

 Honey.
 Honey is also used in many recipes, dressings, and marinades.
 It can make a boring piece of meat into something tasty and exciting.
 Also, local honey has some excellent health benefits and is delicious in a cup of tea.

 Lemon Juice.
 Did you know that you can whiten your teeth with lemon juice and baking soda?
 You can also lighten your hair.
-But, adding lemon juice to foods like fish, rice, chicken, and pasta also gives your taste buds a little zing, too!
+But, adding lemon juice to foods like fish, rice, chicken, and pasta also give your taste buds a little zing!

-Now, I know that these are not actual pantry staples.
+Now, I know that these are not basic pantry staples.
 I understand these are freezer and refrigerator items, but I think they are an excellent addition to this list of things to keep on hand to save money in the kitchen.
+Consider this a BONUS SECTION!
 So forgive me for throwing a surprise in here.
-Consider this a BONUS SECTION!

 Frozen Meatballs.
 Whether these are your own that you made a double batch and froze or a bag of frozen ones from Aldi, they are a great staple to have on hand.
 A jar of sauce and a box of pasta, and in 15 minutes, you have a meal.
 Or toast some rolls, add cheese and enjoy some sliders.

 Cream Cheese.
-A delight to pair with bagels for breakfast but also an excellent ingredient in alfredo sauce or cheesecake bites.
+A delight to pair with bagels for breakfast and an excellent ingredient in alfredo sauce or cheesecake bites.
 Cream cheese works for soups and sauces and especially buffalo chicken dip.
 It’s my favorite.

 Carrots.
 These are the best filler in so many dishes.
 And versatile.
 Raw, cooked, mashed, shredded, in meatloaf, soups, on the side with a honey glaze.
 And they will last so very long in your refrigerator.

 Celery.
-This is another vegetable that will last a very long time.
-It ads a special flavoring to many dishes, and it a great pairing with the above-mentioned cream cheese (or even better – buffalo chicken dip)!
+Celery is another vegetable that will last a very long time.
+It adds a special flavoring to many dishes, and it is an excellent pairing with the cream cheese mentioned above (or even better – buffalo chicken dip)!

 Eggs.
 Great for every meal and every recipe.
 Baking, hard boiling for deviled eggs, french toast, and scrambled.
 Super cheap and super versatile.
 We eat a lot of eggs and always seem to have them handy.

 Butter.
 Much healthier than margarine yet not as cheap.
 My husband says he only eats bread as a way to get the butter into his mouth.
-Always good to have it on hand when you need cookies or a butter chicken recipe in the Instant Pot.
+It is always good to have it on hand when you need cookies or a butter chicken recipe in the Instant Pot.